Risk Management

 Board Reporting Pack

 Templates for AI risk reporting to board and risk committee.
-Includes KRI definitions, dashboard designs, and escalation protocols.
+Includes KRI definitions, dashboard designs, escalation protocols, and quarterly reporting cadences that demonstrate governance maturity to regulators.

 Who This Is For

-This service is designed for Chief Risk Officers and risk leaders who need to integrate AI risk into existing enterprise risk management without creating parallel governance structures.
+We work with senior leaders and risk professionals who need to integrate AI risk into existing enterprise risk management without creating parallel governance structures or slowing innovation.

 APRA-Regulated Entities

-Banks, insurers, and superannuation trustees preparing for CPS 230 compliance.
+Banks, insurers, and superannuation trustees preparing for CPS 230 compliance and seeking strategies to govern AI across their operations.

 Financial Services Licensees

-AFS and credit licensees responding to ASIC REP 798 governance expectations.
+AFS and credit licensees responding to ASIC REP 798 governance expectations for AI and machine learning solutions in customer-facing and operational contexts.

 Enterprise Risk Teams

-Organisations with mature ERM programs that need to extend coverage to AI systems.
+Organisations with mature ERM programs that need to extend coverage to AI systems, including generative AI tools adopted across the business.

 Board and Audit Committees

-Directors seeking assurance that AI risks are properly identified, assessed, and governed.
+Directors seeking assurance that AI risks are properly identified, assessed, and governed, with reporting solutions that support informed decision-making at board level.

 AI Risk Committee Report